tech41-de/thebeststackever/README.md

 ## Get started quick

-1 Clone or fork this repo
+1. Clone or fork this repo
-2 cd thebeststackever
+2. cd thebeststackever
-3 pnpm install
+3. pnpm install
-4 pnpm dev
+4. pnpm dev
-5 that's it, browse the site
+5. That's it, browse the site

-2 pnpm install